U.S. – E.U. Trade Agreement

 USTR, July 25, 2018

-Total bilateral trade between the European Union and United States was over $1 trillion in 2021, with goods trade accounting for $902.599 brillion, up from $762.14 billion, the United States exported $271.7 billion worth of goods to EU member nations.
+Total bilateral trade between the European Union and United States was over $1 trillion in 2022, with goods trade accounting for $902.599 brillion, up from $762.14 billion in 2021, the United States exported $349.344 billion worth of goods to EU member nations.
 In 2018, 48 out of 50 U.S. States exporter more to Europe than to China.
-Top U.S. exports to the EU were chemicals, transportation equipment, computer/electronic products, and oil and gas.
-Imports into the US from the EU totaled $490.44 billion in 2021.
-Top imports from the EU to the U.S. were chemicals, transportation equipment, non-electrical machinery, reimports, and computer and electronic products.
+Top U.S. exports to the EU were chemicals, oil and gas, transportation equipment, and computer/electronic products.
+Imports into the US from the EU totaled $553.255 billion in 2022.
+Top imports from the EU to the U.S. were chemicals, transportation equipment, non-electrical machinery, and computer and electronic products.

 The U.S. and EU transatlantic economy support 16 million jobs, accounts for one third of world GDP, and 30% of world trade.
 4.7 million jobs in the U.S. are directly supported by European companies in the U.S. (AmCham Europe Report).
 14.8 million EU tourists traveled to the U.S. in 2015.
 The top five service exports from the US to the EU are: business services including Telecom, travel including passenger fares, royalties and licensing fees, financial services including insurance, and transport.
 The top five agricultural exports from the US to the EU are: tree nuts, soy beans, wine and beer, prepared food, and oils.
 The U.S. and EU are each other’s primary source and destination for foreign direct investment (FDI).
 The U.S. invested $3.6 trillion in the EU in 2018, representing 61% of total U.S. investment abroad, and the EU invested $3 trillion in the U.S., representing 68% of total FDI in the U.S.(AmCham Europe Report).